 Meet Your Team

-Our Craniofacial Center is led by Michael L. Cunningham, MD, PhD, medical director, and Richard A. Hopper, MD, MS, surgical director.
+Our Craniofacial Center is led by Michael L. Cunningham, MD, PhD, medical director, Sarah Frahn, MSN, RN, service line director, and Richard A. Hopper, MD, MS, surgical director.
 Our team of 50 experts covers 19 different specialties.
 We work together, and with you, to create an individual plan of care for your child.

 Your child is assigned a craniofacial pediatrician who diagnoses your child, coordinates the care provided by the team and tailors the treatment plan to your child.

 Our team sees patients at clinics on 3 days each week.
 The full team meets weekly to discuss children with complex needs and decide on the best care plan for each child.
 Having all team members together allows for on-the-spot consultations and helps coordinate care.